ETFE Film | Tensile Membrane Structure Materials

 - Great chemical resistance to acids and alkali

 - Self-cleaning because of very good anti-adhesive surface properties

-- Light-weight material comparing to e.g. PC, PMMA , Glass)
+- Light-weight material (esp. compared to PC, PMMA , Glass)

 - Weldable with specially designed machines